JuliaPOMDP/POMDPModelTools.jl/docs/src/visualization.md

 POMDPModelTools contains a basic visualization interface consisting of the `render` function.

-Problem writers should implement a method of this function so that their problem can be visualized in a variety of contexts including jupyter notebooks,
+Problem writers should implement a method of this function so that their problem can be visualized in a variety of contexts including jupyter notebooks, web browsers, or saved as images or animations.

 ```@docs
 render